BayleeBrown/the_beginning-/README.md

-#Is this how it works
+## Is this how it works

-apparently need to capitaloze and add .md
+# Bullet point 1
+- stuff
+- stuff
+- stuff

+# Bullet point 2
+- stuff
+- stuff